Who can use this feature?

-Service Account is a user with only access to applications and APIs.
-Read more.
+Service account users only have access to applications and APIs.

-- From the Role list, select Project > Viewer (Read access to resources which enable Totango connector to test the connection).
+- From the Role list, select Project > Viewer (gives read access to resources that enable Totango connector to test the connection).

-Select additional Role, select BigQuery > BigQuery Data Viewer (Access to only view datasets).
+Select additional Role, select BigQuery > BigQuery Data Viewer (gives view access to datasets).

 - Click Done.